swiftlang/swift-evolution/proposals/0000-updated-integers.md

 #### `FixedWidthInteger`

-The `FixedWidthInteger` adds binary bitwise operations and bit shifts to the `Integer` protocol.
+The `FixedWidthInteger` protocol adds binary bitwise operations and bit shifts to the `Integer` protocol.

 The `WithOverflow` family of methods is used in default implementations of mutating arithmetic methods (see `Arithmetic` protocol).
 Having these methods allows to provide both safe implementations, that would check bounds, and unsafe ones without duplicating code.

 Bitwise binary and shift operators are implemented the same way as arithmetic
 operations: free function dispatches a call to a corresponding protocol method.

 The `doubleWidthMultiply` method is a necessary building block to implement support for integer types of a greater width and, as a consequence, arbitrary precision integers.